Lawsuit seeks to ban Kanye West from Arizona ballot

 LaSota brushed aside criticism that West is trying to be a spoiler aimed at hurting Democratic nominee Joe Biden’s chances in Arizona.
 “That’s just political hyperbole,” LaSota said.
 “I don’t want to get into the politics of it.
 But obviously I think there is a lot to be achieved by someone else running for president.”

-Clayton’s attorneys said the lawsuit must be resolved quickly because the deadline for Arizona’s ballots will be printed on Sept.
+Clayton’s attorneys said the lawsuit must be resolved quickly because the deadline for Arizona’s ballots to be printed is on Sept.
 8 and 9.

+In a statement, Clayton described himself as a Navy veteran who cares about the November election.

+“I filed this case because I don’t want people to get confused voting on ballots that have disqualified people listed with everyone else who followed the law,” Clayton said.

-It’s unclear if Clayton has any connections to the Arizona Democratic Party.
-Joe Roth, one of his attorneys, and the state Democratic Party didn’t return a call Wednesday seeking comment.
+It’s unclear if Clayton has any connections to the Arizona Democratic Party, which didn’t return a call Wednesday seeking comment.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.